start1122/start/README.md

 - When the total issuance reached 50 million，Take 20% reduction of 2%

-- 50% releases power to the team，50% releases power to the user
+- Coin issue : 50% releases power to the team，50% releases power to the user

 ## User HashRate algorithm